 Acceptance of Offer of Place and Enrolment

-The ākonga accepts their Offer of Place.
-Payment of the specified tuition fee is deemed confirmation of acceptance of the Offer of Place.
+Ākonga accept their Offer of Place.
+Payment of the specified tuition fee is considered acceptance of the Offer of Place.

-If the ākonga is under 18, their parent/guardian/caregiver must accept on their behalf.
+Where ākonga nō tāwāhi are under 18, their parent, guardian, or other caregiver accept the Offer of Place on their behalf.